ron-yerovoy/gamegrid-client/README.md

     npm run test
     ```

-## More Explanations About Using Your Project
+## More Explanations About Using Our Project
 - The client application communicates with the server for dynamic content.
 - The login page is a template for future authentication features.
 - The about page content is fetched from the server.